JesseVarGar/CMPS-3240-Hello-ARM/README.md

 ## Background

-This lab will cover two important concepts: 1) interacting with data on microprocessors, and 2) running programs on microprocessors.
-First, microprocessors have two types of storage for data: registers and memory.
-Registers are special:
+This lab will cover two important concepts.
+First, we cover interacting with data on microprocessors.
+Second, we cover running processes on microprocessors.

-* You only have a finite amount of them.
+Microprocessors have two types of storage for data: registers and memory.
+Registers are special.
+You only have a finite amount of them.
 We will learn why so later on in class.
-If you didn't know this beforehand, this is kind of a staggering concept, that your processor only has a capacity to hold properly operate on only tens of values at once.
+If you didn't know it beforehand, this a staggering concept.
+Your processor only has a capacity operate on only tens of values at once.
 At a given time it is juggling intermediate values between registers and memory.
 MIPS has 32 general purpose registers.
 ARM64 has roughly 31 general purpose registers.
-Your x86 processor has only tens of registers.
-* They are very fast compared to memory because they are constructed from SRAM rather than DRAM.
-* Some architectures, such as MIPS and ARM, can only perform arithmetic on register values.
-So, if you want to modify something in memory you must load it to a register, modify it, then store it back into memory.
-This is called *load-store architecture*.
-* They have a given identifier, you cannot rename them.
-Examples: `x0`, `x1`, `x2`, etc. Names change across different versions of ARM.
-* Their values are static across function calls and possibly different processes (Unless precautions are made by you or the compiler).
+Registers use SRAM technology and are faster than memory.
+Registers have a given identifier, you cannot rename them.
+Examples: `x0`, `x1`, `x2`, etc. Note that names change across different versions of ARM.
+Registers values are generally static across subroutine calls in your process.
+Some registers are *scratch registers* for use with internal logic of your program.
+Others have are reserved and have some specific use.
+Further, some are protected and access will cause an error without proper permissions.
-* Some of them have a specific use, and are considered reserved.
-Some reserved registers are protected and will cause an error if your program attempts to access the value without proper permissions.
-But some reserved registers are not protected and you can freely modify them at your own peril.
 Register usage convention may change across different versions of ARM.

-Most of the instructions in today's lab will operate on registers.
+Some architectures can only perform arithmetic values in registers.
+Some examples being MIPS and ARM.
+If you want to change a value in memory you must load it to a register with a single instruction.
+Then, it becomes possible to change the value with arithmetic operations.
+When finished, you store it back into memory with a third operation.
+This is *load-store architecture*.

 The second concept we will cover is the idea that your program is a *user process*.
-It runs some commands, etc. However, there are some situations, such as I/O or the completion of the program, where your process will have to get the help of the *supervisor process* (OS) to accomplish a goal.
-This handoff is called a syscall, where you program temporally hands off control to the supervisor.
+It runs some commands, etc. There are some situations when I/O is needed or the program is complete.
+Your process will have to get the help of the *supervisor process* to do this goal.
+This handoff a system call.
+Your process hands off control to the supervisor.
+It returns control when finished.
 You can think of this as a sort of function call that you would see in a higher-level language.

 ## Approach

 The lab consists of two parts.
-Using `as` and `ld` to assemble and link ARM code respectively, and implementing a hello world program.
+Using `as` and `ld` to assemble and link ARM code respectively and implementing a Hello, World! program.
 Start by cloning this repository:

 ```shell
 $ git clone https://github.com/DrAlbertCruz/CMPS-3240-Hello-ARM.git